sarthak-p/Airport-Project/CONTRACT.md

 ## Communication

 1. **Team Meetings:** Our team will meet once a week every Friday from 6:00-7:30 PM on Discord.
 Each member will have a chance to discuss their ideas, progress, challenges, and express any concerns they have.
-Everyone will also rotate being the designated note-taker each meeting, starting with carters3, where notes will be stored in a single Google document.
+Everyone will also rotate being the designated note-taker each meeting, starting with carters3, where notes will be stored in a single Google.
 A mutual agreement will be reached on further proceedings to ensure timely progress.
 Additional weekly meetings will be scheduled on Discord on an ad hoc basis for pressing issues.

 2. **Assistance:** Each team member can be contacted through email ({carters3, spati20, ialviar2, carrera9}@illinois.edu), Discord, or GroupMe.
 Regular communication will also be maintained outside the group meetings.